dario-digregorio/flutter_github_actions/README.md

                 commit_user_name: GitHub Actions
                 tagging_message: release/v${{ steps.update-pubspec-version.outputs.new-version }}
       ```
-    This workflow can be triggered manually and accepts an input to which action you want to perform.
+    This workflow can be triggered manually and accepts an input on what action you want to perform.
 There are four options: `major`, `minor`, `patch` and `none`.
 Each action will bump the version accordingly.
-See [this](https://semver.org/) for more information about semantic versioning.
+See [this](https://semver.org/) for more information on semantic versioning.
 We use the `update-pubspec-version` action to bump the version in the `pubspec.yaml` file and the `git-auto-commit-action` to commit the changes and create a new tag with the format `release/v1.0.0`.
-Each workflow run will always bump the build number.
+Each run of the workflow will always bump the build number.
 3. Trigger the workflow manually by going to the Actions tab in your GitHub repository and selecting the `Tag Release` workflow.
 Click on the `Run workflow` button and select the branch you want to tag.
-4. Wait and watch the magic happen! ✨ You should see a new commit and tag in your repository.
+4. Sit back and watch the magic happen! ✨ You should see a new commit and tag in your repository.

 ![Tag](docs/tag.png)

-## Creating the Release Workflow
+## Creating the Release workflow
 1. Create a new file in the `.github/workflows` directory, e.g. `release.yml`.
 2. Add the following content to the `release.yml` file:
     ```yaml